Pope tells U.S. and Cuba to push detente further

 While in Cuba, he may well reiterate the Vatican's opposition to the U.S. trade embargo.
 But once in the United States, the pope may tread more lightly, aides said, to avoid the appearance of meddling in the web of legislation, interests, and decades-old resentments slowing the pace of change.

-Cuba's Communist Party will welcome any papal criticism of the embargo and may also have to bear a corresponding call for greater political tolerance from in the one-party state.
+Cuba's ruling Communist Party will welcome any papal criticism of the embargo and may have to bear a corresponding call for greater political tolerance from the government, which still runs a one-party state and jails and harasses dissidents.

-"I would like my greeting to embrace especially all those who, for various reasons, I will not be able to meet, and to Cubans throughout the world," the pope said upon arrival.
+"I hope for economic improvements, more freedom for religion, respect for human rights of all ideologies in our nation," said Sandro Garcia, 39, strumming a guitar with others singing outside the nuncio's house as Francis arrived.

-He was clearly referring to Cuban exiles, who have dispersed to many countries with the most strident anti-communists in South Florida.
-Some also believed he was talking about critics of the Cuban government who are behind bars.
+Elizardo Sanchez, of the Cuban Commission of Human Rights and National Reconciliation, said between 10 and 20 dissidents had been detained to stop them attending papal events.

 (Additional reporting by Daniel Trotta, Nelson Acosta and Anahi Rama in Havana, Diego Ore in Santiago de Cuba; Editing by Kieran Murray and Tom Brown)